Patela171/CNN/README.md

-# OpenCV-Python
+# CNN
-Small demo with OpenCV-Python library for processing Landsat7 satellite images.
+Small demo with CNN for processing Landsat7 satellite images.